-Daeji is a mostly temperate planet orbiting 1 sun.
-It has 9 moons which reflect colorful light upon the land at night.
-It is covered in varying biomes, most of which are colorful and suffer from frightening weather conditions.
+"Daeji" as it is colloquially titled by the Sunburst Alliance, is a mostly temperate planet and is the fourth from its star.
+It has 9 iridescent moons which reflect colorful light upon the land at night.
+It is covered in extremely varied biomes, most of which are colorful and suffer from frightening weather conditions and spatial anomalies.
 Forests and jungles feature cyan, blue, and violet foliage and oversized fungi.
-Deserts feature red sands and towering mesa plateaus striped in various colors.
-Rivers feature sparkling "stardust".
-Expanses of towering spires resemble the bones of something massive and ancient.
+Deserts feature red and orange sands and towering mesa plateaus striped with various colors.
+Rivers feature sparkling "stardust", a chemical compound digestible by most sophont life, but with unpredictable effect.
+Expanses of towering spires resemble the bones of something supermassive and ancient.

-Daeji has a tectonic plate system, and most of the planet is filled with molten, multicolored rock and magma.
-The center of the planet is made of an unknown, morphing, semi-solid substance which is believed to be the same substance Daejiin are made of.
+Daeji has a very active tectonic plate system, and most of the planet is filled with molten, multicolored rock and magma.
+The center of the planet is made of an unknown, morphing, semi-solid substance which is, in legend, believed to be the same substance Daejiin are made of.

 Click each continent name to learn more about it!

-The northen half of this continent would be very hot, as it is located just south of the equator, but it has foliage with a property that absorbs excess heat, making it surprisingly comfortable year round.
+The northen half of this continent would be very hot, as it is located just south of the equator, but it has foliage that feeds on heat in addition to sunlight, making it surprisingly temperate year round.
 It features rolling moss-covered hills, dark violet fungal forests expanding for miles, massive cyan jungles of alien foliage, and uncountable forest creatures lurking behind impossibly massive trees.

-Tabigat is the most heavily populated continent, and many large Daejiin settlements feature buildings constructed with wood and fungal material, hollowed out trees, and bridges between these, all draped in edible plants and berries.
-Many Daejiin find the Tabigaten forests to be a very relaxing and spiritually healing place.
+Tabigat is the most heavily populated continent, and many large sophont settlements featuring buildings constructed with wood and fungal material, hollowed out trees, and bridges populated by reyins and bervain between these, all draped in edible plants and berries.
+Many find the Tabigaten forests to be a very relaxing and spiritually healing place, so long as one keeps an eye out for quiet dangers stalking the canopies.

 BIOMES